 Gate to Hell (Helpoort)

+Now pay a visit to the oldest gate in the Netherlands.
 Back in the 13th-century, Maastricht used to have a medieval wall to protect the city against enemies and part of this former wall can still be seen.
 Walk along the wall and you’ll see stairs to climb it.
-But watch out in the winter because it can be slippery.
+But watch out in the winter because the steps can be slippery.

-Fun fact: The oldest gate in the Netherlands is in Maastricht’s wall.
-The Gate to Hell, or Helpoort, has this name because they used to keep prisoners in its towers.
-This is a top instagrammable spot, by the way!
+Fun fact: The Gate to Hell, or Helpoort, has this name because they used to keep prisoners in its towers.

-Book lovers, this is for you!
 What if you could read a book in a former 13th-century Dominican church?
 That’s right!
-This gorgeous bookstore can be found right in the center of Maastricht.
+This impressive bookstore can be found right in the center of Maastricht.

 The ground floor has plenty of aisles, but most of the books are on the shelves of a colossal three-store black steel construction.
 At the altar, you will find a coffee shop, which is claimed to have the best coffee in town, and a cross-shaped table.
 Appropriate, huh?